VALLEDUPAR

 On one bank of the Rio Hurtado very close to the road bridge sits a golden statue of a mermaid.
 Legend has it that many years ago a woman decided to bathe in the river, against the warnings of the townspeople, and was turned into the mermaid.

-Hotels
+Selected Hotels

 Food and Drink

-There are lots of good restaurants along carrera 19 many of which offer 'asados' (barbequed food).
+There are lots of good restaurants along carrera 19 many of which offer asados (barbequed food).

 Nightlife

-Nightlife in Valledupar is quite limited and only really caters to people who have a taste for vallenato or, er, vallenato.
 It is hard to walk more than 10 metres without hearing this music being pumped out from a bar, shop, hairdressers etc; it really is everywhere.
 Not that that is necessarily a bad thing, it of course depends on your taste.
 It has certainly grown on me over the years.

 There are actually a few places that offer something slightly alternative.
 There are one or two bars along carrera 19 that play electronic music, soft rock and salsa.